-Jefferson Fellowships in GSAS disciplines are designed to accelerate the research activity of outstanding doctoral students – typically during their fourth and fifth years of study – and to foster an interdisciplinary community that offers opportunities for collaborative conversation and professional enrichment.
+Jefferson Fellowships in GSAS disciplines are designed to accelerate the research activity of outstanding doctoral students and to foster an interdisciplinary community that offers opportunities for collaborative conversation and professional enrichment.

-The strongest applicants will be those who have exhibited a capacity for the highest levels of scholastic achievement and who are prepared to pursue ambitious dissertation projects that have the potential to transform their disciplines.
+The strongest applicants will be those who have exhibited a capacity for the highest levels of scholastic achievement, who have (or will have) advanced to candidacy within the standard timeline outlined by their home department, and who are prepared to pursue ambitious dissertation projects that have the potential to transform their disciplines.
 Successful applicants will also demonstrate a commitment to sharing their knowledge discovery with a broader audience through achievements in teaching and academic outreach.

 Jefferson Fellows in the Graduate School of Arts & Sciences will receive: